substance/texture/README.md

 ## License

-Texture is open source, and you are legally free to use it commercially.
+Texture is open source (MIT license), and you are legally free to use it commercially.
 If you are using Texture to make profit, we expect that you help [fund its development and maintenance](http://substance.io/consortium/).

 ## Credits